 A list of all the previously backed up versions of your website is displayed.

-The Previously Published page displays retained website snapshots, including publish dates, snapshot details, the user who triggered the change, and available restore options.
+The Previously Published page displays retained website snapshots, including publish dates, snapshot details, the user who triggered the change, and available restore or pin options.

 - Version: the retained snapshot version number